Grumblesaur/atropos/README.md

 ## Quickstart

-If you're a newbie user, or you just need to know how to roll dice, here's a quick guide to a few common operations you can do:
+If you're a newbie user, or you just need to know how to roll dice, here's a quick guide to a few common operations you'll be using.
+If you want Atropos to see your message, make sure to start it with `+roll`.
+If that collides with a command in use by some other bot or application on your server, you can prefix your messages with `+atropos roll` instead.

 Roll dice (Examples)
 ```
-  1d20    ~ rolls a single 20-sided die
+  +roll 1d20    ~ rolls a single 20-sided die
-  4d6     ~ rolls four 6-sided dice, and sums their outcomes
+  +roll 4d6     ~ rolls four 6-sided dice, and sums their outcomes
-  7d8h4   ~ rolls seven 8-sided dice, keeps the highest four, and sums them
+  +roll 7d8h4   ~ rolls seven 8-sided dice, keeps the highest four, and sums them
-  10d3l5  ~ rolls ten 3-sided dice, keeps the lowest five, and sums them
+  +roll 10d3l5  ~ rolls ten 3-sided dice, keeps the lowest five, and sums them
                 ~ You aren't limited to the kinds of dice you find in a game shop --
                 ~ any number of sides greater than 0 will work correctly.
 If you need
                 ~ to roll 3d763, you can do that.
 ```

+For the rest of the examples, I'm going to leave off the `+roll` prefix.

 Multiply and divide (Examples)
 ```